SanJacintoJoe/Data-Infometrics-Group/README.md

 Contact us for a free custom-data consultation.

-Look through this library and imagine your webiste with leading-tech visualizations then visit https://plotly.com/python/basic-charts/ to view the full library of custom plots and charts that can express the hidden meaning in your data.
+Look through this library and imagine your website with leading-tech visualizations.
+Visit https://plotly.com/python/basic-charts/ to view the full library of custom plots and charts that can express the hidden meaning in your data.

+We can work with you every step of the way to fully customize your website's statistical representations.

 We promise you will DIG your high-tech interactive visualizations!